 What Goes on at an Overnight

-After the rest of the campers leave for the day, overnight campers set up tents, go boating, have a “choice period” (it’s all in the name), eat a chicken patty dinner, enjoy a lengthy free swim, listen to stories around the campfire, make s’mores, before settling in for the night.
+After the rest of the campers leave for the day, overnight campers set up tents, go boating, have a “choice period” (it’s all in the name), eat a pizza dinner, enjoy a lengthy free swim, listen to stories around the campfire, make s’mores, before settling in for the night.

-Campers will be provided with breakfast the next morning complete with cereal, milk, juice, pancakes and fruit, before having one more “choice period”, and will get ready to start another day (a hot dog lunch will be provided for them at camp for lunch at no extra cost).
+Campers will be provided with breakfast the next morning complete with cereal and milk before having one more “choice period”, and will get ready to start another day (a hot dog lunch will be provided for them at camp for lunch at no extra cost).

-Staff members are assigned to tents with younger campers, and a staff member is awake at all times during the duration of the night hours.
+Staff members are assigned to tents with younger campers.
 The director or assistant director will always have their phones on them in case of emergency.

 Your camper’s health counts after the bus leaves.
 If you have any health concerns, or there are any medications your camper needs to take at night or in the morning, please let us know and we will make sure they receive them.

-You may register for overnights when registering your child for camp.
-Spaces available per overnight with an available wait list (not including CIT’s): 30.
+You may register for overnights when registering your child for camp at an additional $30/instance.
+Spaces available per overnight with an available wait list: 30.